Building a company worth working at

 Support of living wage

 Haseko Corporation conducts labor management in compliance with labor laws and regulations in each country and region.
 As for wages, we comply with minimum wage standards stipulated in each country and region, and pay higher wages than the standards as our basic policy.
-The average annual salary of the Corporation was 9.41 million yen in fiscal 2022.
+The average annual salary of the Corporation was 10.58million yen in fiscal 2024.

 Labor-management relationship

-The Haseko Group has earned a labor-management relationship based on mutual trust between each Group company and the labor union of the Haseko Group.
+The Haseko Group has nurtured labor-management relations built on mutual trust between the Group companies and the Haseko Group labor union, and believes that as a company, it is a fundamental necessity to respect the right of freedom of association, the right to organize, the right to collective bargaining, and the right to collective action, all of which are enshrined in its collective agreement.
 Aiming to realize a work-life balance for every union member and the development of the Group, the labor union collects voices from union members through questionnaires on their living and working conditions as well as meetings at worksites.
 Based on these voices, discussions and suggestions are made on equal footing through regular meetings between the employer and employees about developing a reassuring labor environment and measures for improving productivity.
 Each company takes these matters seriously to consider and implement various measures for the further development of the Group.

 Risk assessment concerning labor issues